skip to content

 Categories: Latest Jobs

-People are at the heart of everything we do at Pathology, so why not join our Central Services Domestic team as a Domestic Assistant (Part Time, Fixed Term).
+People are at the heart of everything we do at Pathology, so why not join our professional services team as a Junior Laboratory Technician.
 We can offer a welcoming work environment where you can feel valued, encouraged to develop, and supported to achieve your full potential.

 What we Offer